Manager of Social Emotional Learning

 Worcester, MA 01609

 The Worcester Public Schools respects the right of parents to provide their children with a home education program.
 The Worcester Public Schools adheres to Massachusetts’ compulsory attendance laws, which provide that children must attend school or receive approval in advance by the superintendent for a home education program.
-Our home education approval process is consistent with state laws and district policy.
+Our home education approval process is consistent with state laws, district policy, and district procedures.
 Worcester understands and acknowledges the standards set forth in case law, including the 1987 SJC decision, Care and Protection of Charles.
 The decision sets forth legal standards for approval of home education programs of children of compulsory school age in Massachusetts.
 The Worcester Public School policy and procedures are entirely consistent with this case, in requesting that parents specifically address the following questions as part of the home education application process:

 - What is the proposed curriculum and number of hours of instruction per subject?